Gig Report: Pre-Fluff Hardcore Matinee 2019

 CLEARxCUT

-Based in Germany, CLEARxCUT features members of Heaven Shall Burn, Implore, and King Apathy, and the band’s chug-chugging metallic hardcore translates into an impassioned call to burn all prisons, slaughterhouses and systems of oppression.
-The band has been on tour in Europe for the past two weeks together with the other fellow XVX bands like Wake of Humanity, Disavow, Galeforce (just for selected dates), and the spoken word of Greg Bennick, which brings back memories of the Total Liberation Tour that Gather, 7 Generations, and other bands and speakers have done in the Summer of 2004 to make vegan straight edge a threat again!
+The band has been on tour in Europe for the past two weeks together with fellow XVX bands like Wake of Humanity, Disavow, Galeforce (just for selected dates), and the spoken word of Greg Bennick.
+This brings back memories of the Total Liberation Tour that Gather, 7 Generations, and other bands and speakers did in the summer of 2004 to make vegan straight edge a threat again!

 Time And Distance